moisei/rancher-ssl/README.md

 # rancher-ssl
 Fires up Rancher and NGINX with Docker and has NGINX listen with an ssl reverse-proxy for Rancher traffic.

-## Run these command on the host to create a self-signed SSL cert:
+## Run these command on the Rancher server host to create a self-signed SSL cert:
 sudo mkdir -p /usr/local/etc/nginx/ssl

 cd /usr/local/etc/nginx/ssl